-In pairs, delegates will be assigned a country and one resolution a week prior to the competition.
+In teams of two, delegates will be assigned a country and one resolution a week prior to the competition.
 They will then develop their stance on the prepared resolution from the perspective of their assigned country.
-On the day of their round, they will debate, amend and finally vote on the prepared resolution and also one impromptu resolution.
+On the day of their round, they will debate, amend and vote on the prepared resolution, as well as one impromptu resolution.

-The competition is open to students in years 9 – 12 from all over the Perth metropolitan and outer metropolitan suburbs, as well as regional areas.
-Watch this space for the Delegate Handbook, which will have all the info you need to know, even if you’ve never done Evatt before!
+The competition is open to students in years 9 – 12 from all over the Perth metropolitan and outer metropolitan suburbs, as well as regional areas across WA.

 If you have any questions or concerns regarding the Evatt Competition, contact Parth & Huda (Evatt 2023 Convenors) at firstname.lastname@example.org